datascienceife/ML-Algorithm-Challenge/README.md

 4. For python developers (numpy is advisable).

-5. To push your solution to us, make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to DSN's GitHub page at https://github.com/datascienceife/ML-Algorithm-Challenge.
+5. To push your solution to us, make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to AI+ OAU GitHub page at https://github.com/datascienceife/ML-Algorithm-Challenge.
 Ensure to add your readme file to understand your code.

 6. The top 3 optimized code will be compensated as follows: